 Lisa Bowman, via Instagram

 “Everything in your closet you should love and wear.
 I get aggressive with cleaning out closets (even my own!), especially to start the New Year off right.
 For example, for a recent client I removed 55% of his wardrobe that didn’t fit or was just old.
 That was eight huge bags full of clothing!”

 Cassandra Campa, Personal Stylist

 “Watch Marie Kondo [Tidying Up with Marie Kondo, on Netflix] and find clothes that “spark joy” for you.”

 @bonobian, via Instagram

 “Learn how to sew and buy a sewing machine.
 Trousers are very easy to hem and surprisingly easy to taper.
-I’ve even shortened short sleeves myself because the cuff is only held in place with one seam.
-The second, parallel seam is not used for attachment.”
+I’ve even shortened short sleeves myself because the cuff is only held in place with one seam.”

 @Jammysod, via Twitter

 3. Consider colors, prints and patterns.

 “If you have a wardrobe filled with what I call “menswear neutrals”—black, grey, white, khaki, brown, light blue, navy, olive—you can’t go wrong with color.
 These colors look great together, and with pretty much every other color out there.